How to Use the Command 'nmcli device' (with examples)

 eth0 ethernet connected Wired connection 1

-wlan0 wifi disconnected --
+wlan0 wifi connected Home_WiFi

 lo loopback unmanaged --

-Use case 2: Print the available Wi-Fi access points
+Use Case 2: Print the available Wi-Fi access points

 Code: